Croup - Medical Condition

 If your child has a harsh and barking cough (which sounds a bit like a seal), hoarseness, runny nose, and a mild fever, they may have a condition called croup.

 Croup is caused by a number of different types of viruses.
 The most common cause is the parainfluenza virus.
 Viruses that cause the common cold and flu, RSV (respiratory syncytial virus), and occasionally bacteria, can also cause croup.
 Croup may occur anytime during the year, but children most often catch it in the fall or winter.

 The viruses that cause croup are spread from one child to another by coughing and sneezing.
 They are spread through the air or from contact with the infected child’s secretions.
 The viruses can also be spread among children by their hands, shared toys, and shared drinking glasses or spoons and forks.
 Children with croup are most contagious during the first few days of their illness.

 The symptoms of croup are caused by swelling in the trachea and larynx that has been infected by a virus.
 The swelling causes the upper airways to narrow, resulting in stridor (a harsh, loud, high-pitched noise when your child takes a breath) and a barking cough.

 Children with croup often have a mild fever and runny nose before the onset of the stridor and barking cough.
 Croup symptoms are usually worse at night.
-Your child’s croup symptoms will likely get better on their own in 3 to 5 days, but may last for up to one week.
+Your child’s croup symptoms will likely begin to improve within 1 to 2 days, but may last for up to 1 week.
 Some children may have a mild cough for a few days after the main symptoms are over.

 Some children will have more severe symptoms of croup than others, and symptoms are usually more severe in children 3 years of age and younger.
 Most children have mild symptoms, which include an occasional barking cough (the typical croup cough), little if any stridor when resting, and little if any indrawing of the chest wall.